namalio/Fragmenta_PCs/PCs_Examples/README.md

 Several examples that illustrate the language of process charts (PCs).
-All the diagrams and CSP were generated using the 'Fragmenta_PCs' haskell implementation.
+All diagrams and CSP were generated using the 'Fragmenta_PCs' haskell implementation.